msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 end
 ```

- Further, we define two constructors for our custom type: one that accepts an integer $K$, and another that accepts a $p\times K$ matrix of parameters.
+ Further, we define two constructors for our custom type: one that accepts an integer $K$, and another that accepts a $d\times K$ matrix of parameters.
 The former constructor will be useful during the training stage for sampling from the prior distribution, while the latter constructor will be useful for parametric bootstrap (since this involves repeated simulation from the fitted model):

 ```
 function sample(K::Integer)